 Interest in Asian private debt is growing.
 But while there are opportunities to be had, consultants suggest that investors proceed with caution.
-“We have observed more interest in Asia private credit than in previous years, as investors look to diversify their credit portfolios and gain access to a region which is regarded as having compelling secular growth characteristics,” according to Sylvia Owens, senior portfolio advisor, Aksia, an investment consulting firm.
-“There is increasing investor interest as LPs (Limited Partners) try to figure out the best way to tap into the market, but capital flows have been light vis-a-vis the size of the opportunity sets,” Owens said, explaining that “There are fewer GPs (General Partners) focused on the space, and not many of them have track records and institutional quality teams.
-But it could be a big opportunity set if you think about it in terms of the region more broadly, as well as the possibility for more distressed activity in the future,” she said.
+“We have observed more interest in Asia private credit than in previous years, as investors look to diversify their credit portfolios and gain access to a region which is regarded as having compelling secular growth characteristics,” said Sylvia Owens, senior portfolio advisor, Aksia, an investment consulting firm.
+“There is increasing investor interest as LPs (Limited Partners) try to figure out the best way to tap into the market, but capital flows have been light vis-a-vis the size of the opportunity sets,” she said.
+“There are fewer GPs (General Partners) focused on the space, and not many of them have track records and institutional quality teams.
+But it could be a big opportunity set if you think about it in terms of the region more broadly, as well as the possibility for more distressed activity in the future.”

 Where the deals are

 Owens said there has been a lack of traditional bank debt available to many private companies in the region, as a whole, due to the importance of local relationships and reliance on complicated collateral requirements, such as non-local assets and personal guarantees, leaving many investors scratching their heads about how to best tap the Asian private debt market.
 “The areas drawing the most attention from investors are China, India and Southeast Asia, though many have held off investing in country specific funds,” she said.

 Eric Denneny, senior consultant, global private equity research at Aon, by contrast, has found that “the more developed countries, such as Australia, Japan, South Korea and Taiwan, are positioned better to support a direct lending strategy with Western-style laws in place.
 While China and India are growing markets, they still lack a consistent approach to how their laws protect creditors,” he said.